gogamarra/SIEM-SplunkMonitoring/README.md

 "Nessus is one of the many vulnerability scanners used during vulnerability assessments and penetration testing engagements, including malicious attacks."
 (Lester Obbayi, Infosec Institute, 7/26/19) https://resources.infosecinstitute.com/topic/a-brief-introduction-to-the-nessus-vulnerability-scanner/

 ## Attack Scenario
-<ins>Assumption</ins>: I am new SOC Analyst for a company, Vandalay Industries, which has Splunk ES as their SIEM.
+<ins>Assumption</ins>: I am new SOC Analyst for Acme Co., which has Splunk ES as their SIEM.

 The following attacks and challenges are in play:
 - Web server outage due to a DDOS attack